FIRST-Tech-Challenge/ftcdocs/docs/source/programming_resources/shared/managing_control_hub/Managing-a-Control-Hub.rst

 *Manage* page from a connected Driver Station or laptop, as described below.
 Click ``Apply Wi-Fi Settings`` when done.

-**Important Note:** Changing the name of a Control Hub changes the name of the Hub's wireless network.
+.. important:: Changing the name of a Control Hub changes the name of the Hub's wireless network.
 Once the name is changed, you will have to connect your devices (Driver Station and programming laptop) to the new network.

 Changing the Name of a Control Hub
 ----------------------------------